rebsonoliveira/sql-server/samples/app-deploy/README.md

 ## Sql Server Integration Services
 __[SSIS](SSIS/)__

-This sample demonstrates how you run SSIS application as a containerized application levering the cron capability in Kubernets.
+This sample demonstrates SSIS application can be run as a containerized application and use the cron capability in Kubernets as a scheduler.
 This example takes Data Transformation Services Package File Format (DTSX) developed using Visual Studio that takes a database backup and copies it over to the SQL Server instance for restoring.
 This will run as a cron job pushing the backups every minute.
 Please follow the README.md for detailed instructions.